KaderErgin/JavaScript/Javascript_Study_2/README.md

 * When it is desired to add a blank character to the list or if no value is entered, the toast notification is displayed in the upper right corner (You cannot add blanks to do list!).
 * When a new element is added to the list, toast notification appears in the upper right corner (Added to the list).
 * Bootstrap version 4.6.0 is used in the project.
-* It uses local storage to save the to-do list, so the list can be accessed even if the page is refreshed or closed.
-* In other words, thanks to Local Storage in the structure of the project, we ensure that the data entered in the list is not lost.
+* It uses local storage to save the to-do list, so even if the page is refreshed or closed, the list can be accessed.
+In other words, thanks to Local Storage in the structure of the project, we ensure that the data entered in the list is not lost.
+(As in the screenshot above)
 * For the web page background and text box, dark mode, normal mode feature is activated by clicking the button in the upper left corner.
 * You can preview the project from the link given above
 * You can access these features, which are stated as items, from the video above.